Create a Smooth Scrolling Anchor for Better Navigation

 QA Checklist

-- ✅ Smooth scrolls when motion is allowed; jumps when reduced motion is on.
+- Anchors animate smoothly when motion is allowed; they jump instantly when reduced motion is on.

-- ✅ Targets land fully visible below sticky header.
+- Targets land fully visible below the sticky header on mobile and desktop.

-- ✅ Focus moves to the destination, and the section name is announced.
+- Focus moves to the destination and the section name is announced by assistive tech.

 /page#section